MSeanG/javascript-email-signature-generator/README.md

 Font size: 10

 ## TODO:
-Add selectable tabs for iPad - iPhone - Outlook
+Add selectable tabs for iPad - iPhone - Outlook.
+Fix back arrow so that it works as expected.
+Clicking on the text following the back arrow returns to the previous screen.